 Students interested in the Washington Youth Tour trip must apply through the electric co-op that serves their area of the state.
 For example, students living in the Hopkinsville area may only apply through Pennyrile Electric Cooperative while students living in the Somerset area may only apply through South Kentucky RECC.

-KAEC has been coordinating the tour for Kentucky co-ops since 1972, when 18 students and four chaperones made the trip.
+Kentucky Electric Cooperatives have been coordinating the tour for Kentucky co-ops since 1972, when 18 students and four chaperones made the trip.

 Among Kentucky’s WYT alumni are business leaders, elected officials, journalists, and many engaged co-op members and citizens.